PsCustomObject/PsCustomObject.github.io/_posts/2019-01-03-PowerShell-Error-Handling.md

 With our newly acquired knowledge we're now ready to dive deep into **try/catch** blocks that are the foundation of exception handling in PowerShell.

 The **try/catch/finally** statements allows us to alter script execution flow and *respond* to any error the could be thrown by our code.
-Default behaviour for *try/catch/finally* statement is to *catch* all terminating errors while any non-terminating error will be *ignored* by it.
+Default behavior for *try/catch/finally* statement is to *catch* all terminating errors while any non-terminating error will be *ignored* by it.

-Syntax is rather straightforward and can be summarised as:
+Syntax is rather straightforward and can be summarized as:

 - **Try** - Is the command we want PowerShell to execute
 - **Catch** - Is the error condition we want to test for and take action on.
 We can specify multiple *catch* for different exceptions